Apponequet Regional High School: Football

 The school's traditional Thanksgiving Day football rival is Old Rochester Regional High School in Mattapoisett.

 Home games feature cheerleaders, the marching band, and majorettes.
 Each group has their own performance during half time.

 The football team has won the South Coast Conference Championship 5 times - 1997, 2001, 2004, 2008, 2010.

 In 2008, the football team completed an undefeated regular season (11-0), won its first outright SCC Championship, and earned a spot in the EMass D-IIA Playoffs for the first time.
 Unfortunately, Apponequet was defeated in the first round by powerhouse Duxbury by a score of 31–13.

 Cheerleading

 The cheerleading squad is made up of students in grades 9 through 12.

 In 2007 the Apponequet Cheerleading Squad was featured on the MTV reality show MADE.

+Lacrosse

+The school hosts both a boy's and girl's lacrosse team made of grades 8 through 12.

+Before the 2025-2026 season, they did not yet have a grade 8 program.

 Extracurricular activities

 Apponequet offers a variety of extracurricular activities aside from sports.
-These include Art, Share, Travel Club, Band and Choir, DECA, Diversity Coalition, Drama Club, Engineering Club, Environmental Club, HOSA, GSA, Majorettes, Math Team, Game Club, and Student Council.
+These include Art, Share, Travel Club, Band and Choir, DECA, Diversity Coalition, Drama Club, Engineering Club, Environmental Club, HOSA, GSA, Majorettes, Math Team, Game Club, Student Council, and E-Sports.